isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

                     "dns-servers":
                     [
                         {
-                            // There is GSS-TSIG definition for this server (see
+                            // There is a GSS-TSIG definition for this server (see
                             // DhcpDdns/gss-tsig/servers), so it will use
                             // Krb/GSS-TSIG.
                             "ip-address": "192.0.2.1"